 Renewing or ending a tenancy

-We will make contact with the landlord and tenant to establish each parties decision with the tenancy.
+We will make contact with the landlord to establish their future plans with the property, and to discuss the rental market.

-If both parties agree to renew, paperwork will be issued for signature.
+If both parties agree to renew, paperwork will be issued for signature and will be required to be signed and returned within 48 hours.